 Care in Families: If, in spite of our assistance, children lose the care of their parents, they find a loving home in an SOS Children’s Village.
 Brothers and sisters grow up together in SOS families.
 Wherever possible, we work with the families of origin so that children can return to live with them.

 Education: We run kindergartens and primary schools in Abuja, Isolo, Jos and Owu-Ijebu.
 Children from the local community attend alongside children in the care of SOS Children’s Villages.
 In Abuja we also offer secondary school education.
 Over 930 children can benefit from our educational services throughout the country.
 In addition to running kindergartens and schools, we also train local teachers.
+We are also planning to open a vocational training centre for young people to learn about agriculture.

 Support for young people: The high unemployment rate makes it difficult for young people to become independent.
 We provide young people with support, training and advice until they are able to live on their own.